acehoss/rnsh/README.md

 trying `/bin/zsh` or whatever your favorite shell is these days.
 The shell should start in login mode.
 Ideally it works just like an `ssh` shell session.

+### Protocol
+The protocol is build on top of the Reticulum `Request` and `Packet` APIs.

+- After the initiator identifies on the connection, it enters a request loop.
+- When idle, the initiator will periodically poll the listener.
+- When the initiator has data available (i.e the user typed some characters), the initiator will send that data to the listener in a request, and the listener will respond with any data available from the listener.
+- When the listener has new data available, it notifies the initiator using a notification packet.
+The initiator then makes a request to the listener to fetch the data.

 ## Roadmap
 1. Plan a better roadmap